Cubic threefolds moduli and the Monster group: Eisenstein lattices and ball arrangements

 So the plane $\Hl_z^{1,-1}+\Hl_z^{-1,1}$ is negative definite and its orthogonal complement $\Hl_z^{0,0}$ is positive definite.
 This Hodge structure is polarized by the given pairing on $L$.
-The orbifold $\BB(\LL)_{\U(\LL)}$ underlies a Shimura variety (strictly speaking, we should take the disjoint union of two copies, one for each embedding of $\Ecal$ in $\CC$). \end{remark}
+The orbifold $\BB(\LL)_{\U(\LL)}$ underlies a Shimura variety (strictly speaking, we should take the disjoint union of two copies, one for each embedding of $\Ecal$ in $\CC$ and then divide by the $\Orth(L)$-normalizer of the order $3$ subgroup $\la\rho\ra\subset \Orth(L)$). \end{remark}